GlastonburyC/CIBERSORT/README.md

 Please test the following correlations with BMI both with and without removing outlier cell estimates (+- 3 S.D from the mean) for each cell type.

-All macrophages (M1+M2 macrophages)
+- All macrophages (M1+M2 macrophages).
-Adipocytes vs BMI
+- Adipocytes vs BMI.
-You can also test the other cell types present in the signature matrix if you observe they are present in your samples (not mostly zero).
+- You can also test the other cell types present in the signature matrix if you observe they are present in your samples.

 If you have any other obesity metric, such as central adiposity (We have used DEXA scans for this) we would also be grateful to see a correlation with cell type proportion.